 Laid out in an easy-to-navigate question and answer style, this book provides practical advice and support from Sarah Remmer and Cara Rosenbloom, two trusted registered dietitians (and moms).
 Food to Grow On is packed with hard-earned parenting wisdom and the very latest research in pediatric nutrition, so you will feel supported, understood, and ready to help your child thrive.

-Okay, raise your hand if you glanced at the food list below and freaked out a little because you have eaten Brie cheese, runny eggs, or sushi before or during pregnancy.
+Okay, raise your hand if you glanced at the food list below and freaked out a little because you have eaten Brie cheese, runny eggs, or sushi before or during pregnancy (it can feel hard to avoid some of these foods, especially when cravings during pregnancy start to kick in!).
 Don’t worry!
 Take a deep breath.
 You are fine.
 Your baby is fine.
 The risk from eating foods on this list is getting food poisoning from salmonella or listeria or another bacteria.
 But you didn’t—and you’re fine.
 Food poisoning is not going to happen now if you ate the sushi 3 months ago.
 You’re good to go!
 Take another deep breath.

 Play it safe by taking note of these foods to avoid when pregnant: